-So Teachable newbies, this one is for you.
-If you’ve been wondering how to upload a video or add a blog to your school (or anything in between) here is exactly how to set up your Teachable school and optimize it for success.
+If you’ve been wondering how to upload a video or add a blog to your school (or anything in between) look no further.
+Here is exactly how to set up your Teachable school and optimize it for success.

-From there you will be taken to the front page of your school.
-Click the "admin" button on the top navigation bar to get to the back end of your school so you can get your first online course live.
+From there the front page of your school appears.
+Click the “admin” button on the top navigation bar to get to the back end of your school so you can get your first online course live.

-Dashboard: This will take you to your main page where you can see all of the $$$ you’ve made and your student’s activity.
+Dashboard: This takes you to your main page where you can see all of the $$$ you’ve made and your student’s activity.

-Users: This will show you a list of people who have signed up, when they’ve logged in, and their email addresses.
+Users: This shows you a list of people who have signed up, when they’ve logged in, and their email addresses.

-Site: This will open a new set of menu options (more on that later) that will help you customize the look and the feel of your website.
+Site: This opens a new set of menu options (more on that later) that helps you customize the look and the feel of your website.

-Transactions: This option will allow you to see a list of the transactions that have been made on your site where you can see a history and a breakdown by date.
+Transactions: This option allows you to see a list of the transactions that have been made on your site where you can see a history and a breakdown by date.

 Emails: This is where you can send email newsletters and updates to your audience.